 - Co-op program: The program is co-op only – you must complete a co-op work placement to achieve the degree.

-- Co-op available with a different program code: The university does offer co-op with this program so you will need to apply using a different code.
+- Co-op available with a different program code: The university offers co-op with this program but you will need to apply using a different code.
 Return to the university’s list of programs and find the specific co-op program code.

 - Co-op available by major: Co-op is only available with certain subjects of major interest within this program.
 Visit the university’s website or contact the university directly to obtain further information about which subjects have a co-op component.